 Jane started working at AOP as the HIICAP Coordinator in December 2015.
 She began her career as a programmer for IBM, working there for 12 years.
 Then after staying home with her children for a few years, she worked for 10 years as the Director of Faith Formation at Church of the Holy Family in Endwell.
 She is excited to be leading the HIICAP program which provides such valuable assistance to local residents.

-Health Insurance Generalist
+Assistant HIICAP Coordinator/Health Insurance Generalist

 Chereese joined AOP in June 2015 as a Program Specialist.
 She assists with various aspects of the HIICAP, ICAN and APEL programs.
 Raised in New York City, she moved to Binghamton to continue her education and graduated from Binghamton University in 2014 with a Master’s in Social Work.
 In her spare time, she enjoys cooking, dancing, and yoga.
+When the opportunity became available, she took on the position of Assistant HIICAP Coordinator.

 Action for Older Persons’ Board of Directors